boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

 ###  Distributed PE and CE {#sec-distributed}

-This document uses the concept of distributed CEs and PEs (e.g., Section 3.4.3 of {{?RFC4664}}).
+This document uses the concept of distributed CEs and PEs (e.g., {{Section 3.4.3 of ?RFC4664}}).
 This approach consolidates a definition of CE/PE/AC that is consistent with the orchestration perimeters.
 The CEs and PEs delimit respectively the customer and provider orchestration domains, while the AC interconnects these domains.

 Distributed CE:
 : The logical connectivity is realized by configuring multiple devices in the customer domain.
 The CE function is distributed.
 An example of such a distribution is the realization of an interconnection using a L3VPN service based on a distributed CE composed of a switch (Layer 2) and a router (Layer 3) (case (ii) in {{fig-50}}).